gluon-lang/gluon/TUTORIAL.md

 ## Syntax and semantics

-embed_lang is a functional language at heart, basing its syntax on languages such as F#, OCaml and Haskell.
+gluon is a functional language at heart, basing its syntax on languages such as F#, OCaml and Haskell.
 The syntax may thus look strange if you are coming from C-like languages but don't be discouraged!
 There is actually very little syntax to learn.

 If, on the other hand, you are familiar with functional languages you will be right at home.
-Roughly speaking, embed_lang takes the expression syntax from F# and OCaml but uses the type syntax of Haskell.
+Roughly speaking, gluon takes the expression syntax from F# and OCaml but uses the type syntax of Haskell.

 ### Identifiers and Literals

-The simplest syntactical elements in embed_lang are identifiers and literals and none of them should be especially surprising if you are experienced in programming.
+The simplest syntactical elements in gluon are identifiers and literals and none of them should be especially surprising if you are experienced in programming.
 Identifiers are a sequence of alphanumeric characters including underscore ('_') which has to start with a letter or an underscore.
 Literals come in four different forms integer, float, string and character literals.